wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     _consent authority_ means a consent authority under the Resource Management Act 1991

-    _Genesis_ means Genesis Power Limited, and includes any subsidiary of that company
+    _Genesis_ means Genesis Energy Limited, and includes any subsidiary of that company

     _Meridian_ means Meridian Energy Limited, and includes any subsidiary of that company